evgdim/clean-code/presentation/index.md

 }
 ```

-## Functions either return the value that they are mean to produce or throw an error (or return Try monad)
+### Functions either return the value that they are mean to produce or throw an error
-## void functions either complete successfully or throw an error (or return Try monad)
+### void functions either complete successfully or throw an error

-## Don't return NULL to "express" that something went wrong.
+### Don't return NULL to "express" that something went wrong.
-## Don't return a "message" to tell if the function has complete successfully or something went wrong.
+### Don't return a "message" to tell if the function has complete successfully or something went wrong.

 ## Refactoring Demo =>